volatilflerovium/Duplicate_Image_Finder/README.md

 		There are deep learning-based image similarity methods that we can utilize, particularly siamese networks.
 Siamese networks are super powerful models that can be trained with very little data to compute accurate image similarity scores.

 It would have been easy to implement any of these methods, after all everybody can copy-and-paste.
-Instead, Duplicate Image Finder implement a simple algorithm to find duplicated images which is invariant to rotations, reflexion and, to some degree, size.
+Instead, Duplicated Image Finder implements a simple algorithm based on comparison of histograms to rank images.
+This algorithm is able to match images that are rotated, reflection and, to some degree, resized of another.

-For each image Duplicate Image Finder calculates a set of concentric mask proportional to the image and use these to get a set of histograms.
+For each image Duplicated Image Finder calculates a set of concentric mask proportional to the image and use these to get a set of histograms.

 We have two basic consequences of this: